0xbitx/DEDSEC_PHISHLENS/README.md

 A TLS handshake is performed against port 443.
 The peer certificate's `notAfter` field is compared against system time.
 Expired or unverifiable certificates are treated as risk indicators.

 **URL Keyword Inspection**
-The URL path and query string are scanned against a corpus of over 90 high signal keywords: credential harvesting triggers, urgency pressure phrases, financial lure terms, and brand impersonation targets.
+The URL path, query string, and `@` decoy portion are scanned against a corpus of over 90 high signal keywords: credential harvesting triggers, urgency pressure phrases, financial lure terms, and brand impersonation targets.
 The domain name itself is excluded from scanning to prevent false positives on legitimate sites.

 **Favicon Hash**
 The site's favicon is downloaded and its SHA256 hash is computed.
 This enables comparison against known legitimate favicon databases and can detect cloned assets hosted on adversary infrastructure.

 **Page Content Analysis**
-The rendered DOM is inspected for phishing indicators: login forms posting credentials to external domains, hidden iframes loading third party content, obfuscated JavaScript patterns (`eval`, `fromCharCode`, `atob`), and brand name references that do not match the hosting domain.
+The rendered DOM is inspected for phishing indicators: login forms posting credentials to external domains, hidden iframes loading third party content, obfuscated JavaScript patterns (`eval`, `fromCharCode`, `atob`), and brand name references on pages with login forms that do not match the hosting domain.

 **Domain Registration Analysis**
 WHOIS lookup retrieves the domain creation timestamp.
 Domains under 365 days old are flagged as elevated risk since adversary operated domains are overwhelmingly short lived.